 The Upper Adams Jaycees, chartered in 1962, and eager for a fundraiser, contacted the Fruitgrowers and after negotiations, attempted to organize the event themselves in 1965.
-The Apple Harvest Festival got its official debut on Sunday, October 10, 1965.
+The National Apple Harvest Festival got its official debut on Sunday, October 10, 1965.

 Featured attractions, many of which are still present at the festival today, included an antique car display, apple cider press, apple butter boil, pony rides, orchard bus tours, apple desserts, apple product sales, candy apples, souvenir booth, and the Apple Blossom Queen.
 Entertainment has grown to include bands playing live music on several stages throughout the fairgrounds, Native American dancers, tractor square dancing, a petting zoo, steam engine with working shingle mill, apple pie auction, whose proceeds are donated to charity, and much, much more.

 The festival continued to grow each year and profits were used by the Upper Adams Jaycees to build Oakside Park, a recreational facility, which is open to the public in Biglerville, Pennsylvania.

 In 1975, the festival expanded to two weekends and continues to be held on the first two full weekends of October each year.

 In 1994 during the 30th anniversary, ABC's Good Morning America team visited the festival.
 Their staff filmed the festival and featured it on national television.
 In 2012, we were recognized by National Geographic Traveler as one of their “Best Fall Trips 2012”, as well as SmarterTravel.com’s list of “10 Great Fall Festivals”.